 The volunteer handbook cannot anticipate every circumstance or question concerning each and every policy.
 Additionally, there may be situations that will require possible revisions, additions and readdressing of policies.
-Therefore, the Volunteer Coordinator, under the guidance of the Executive Director and approval of the board of directors, reserves the right to revise, add new policies, and to change or revoke existing policies, at any time.
-A hard copy may be obtained from the Volunteer Coordinator.
+Therefore, the volunteer coordinator, under the guidance of the executive director and approval of the board of directors, reserves the right to revise, add new policies, and to change or revoke existing policies, at any time.
+The most up to date version of the volunteer handbook will be included with the monthly volunteer update or a hard copy may be obtained from the staff in the museum shop.

-Volunteers, under the direction of the Volunteer Coordinator, serve at the pleasure of the Executive Director.
-If a volunteer has an issue with policy or procedures please address such issue with the Volunteer Coordinator to resolve the issue.
-If the issue goes unresolved the Volunteer Coordinator will set up a meeting between the operations director, the volunteer and the Volunteer Coordinator.
-This meeting will be documented, and in the event the issue is still unresolved, a request will be made to the Executive Director for review.
+Volunteers, under the direction of the volunteer coordinator, serve at the pleasure of the executive director.
+If a volunteer has an issue with policy or procedures please address such issue with the volunteer coordinator to resolve the issue.
+If the issue goes unresolved the volunteer coordinator will set up a meeting between the operations director, the volunteer and the volunteer coordinator, this meeting will be documented and in the event the issue is still goes unresolved a request will be made to the executive director for review.

-Membership: To be considered for membership, a prospective member, after accruing 50 volunteer hours (approved by the Volunteer Coordinator), will be reviewed by the membership committee.
+Membership: To be considered for membership, a prospective member, after accruing 50 volunteer hours, approved by the volunteer coordinator, will be reviewed by the membership committee.
 If approved by the membership committee, the prospective member will be presented to the general membership for approval.
+(Those members who were approved for membership prior to 10 Sep 2013 will be exempt from the volunteer requirements in this paragraph)

-All volunteer hours must be approved and scheduled by the Volunteer Coordinator.
-With respect to our volunteers and the distance many have to travel to support the Lighthouse, please add half an hour per shift each way for a total of one hour travel time when logging your hours.
+All volunteer hours must be approved and scheduled by the volunteer coordinator.
+For the purpose of recording hours, the volunteer calendar will be October 1- September 30.
+With respect to our volunteers, and the distance many have to travel to support the Lighthouse please add one hour per shift for travel time.

-The PLA as a private organization, reserves the right to refuse any perspective membership applicants or current member renewals.
+The PLA as a private organization reserves the right to refuse any perspective membership applicants or current member renewals.